Trump rallies in Wisconsin's critical Democratic stronghold ahead of the vice presidential debate

 With hollow praise, Trump declared the one-term Carter “the happiest man” because he “is considered a brilliant president” compared to Biden.
 Trump did not note Carter's birthday, nor his status as the longest-living former president.

-Later Tuesday, Trump was to hold an event at a museum in Milwaukee, Wisconsin's largest city and home to the state's largest number of Democratic voters and second-largest number of Republicans.
-His appearance there was also meant to give him reach into the city's conservative suburbs, a part of Wisconsin where his support has softened but where he must do well to win.
+Later Tuesday, Trump held an event at a museum in Milwaukee, Wisconsin's largest city and home to the state's largest number of Democratic voters and second-largest number of Republicans.
+The event was intended to highlight "school choice" initiatives giving incentives to families wishing to send their children to private schools.
+"Universal school choice" was highlighted in the Republican platform this year.

-In Milwaukee, Trump was slated to speak in a small auditorium at a science museum along Lake Michigan’s lakefront.
-His event was not open to the public and his audience was to consist only of news media.
+Trump took questions for more than half an hour.
+He claimed the U.S. faced its most dangerous time since World War II, citing the escalating Middle East conflict as well as the Russia-Ukraine war, and again argued he would have prevented those conflicts had he won a second term four years ago.

+He accused Biden of being weak toward Iran's leadership.
+Asked about an Iranian attack on a U.S. base in Iraq during his presidency — revenge for the U.S. killing Iranian Revolutionary Guard Gen. Qassem Soleimani — Trump downplayed the brain injuries suffered by more than 100 service members.

 Last Saturday, he held a rally in western Wisconsin where he blamed Harris for crimes committed by people in the country illegally.